 - Host invited speakers

 - Various community service projects (like the bi-annual Nolan Creek Clean-Up)

 Interested?
-Contact the TriBeta sponsor, Dr. Cat Early, or just join us at our next scheduled meeting (see the announcements on the Biology Home Page).
+Contact the TriBeta sponsors, Dr. Cat Early or Dr. Karen Grant, or just join us at our next scheduled meeting (see the announcements on the Biology Home Page).
 You can also get more information about the exciting things going on with TriBeta by joining us on Facebook.
 And you can email us at TriBeta@gmail.com .